 Latest update from Woodhouse Primary Academy

-Woodhouse Primary Academy is closed until further notice to help reduce the spread of the COVID-19 virus.
+Woodhouse Primary Academy is closed to almost all children until further notice to help reduce the spread of the COVID-19 virus.
 Our school offers emergency care for a very limited number of children to support Critical Workers in the response to COVID-19, including a large number of NHS workers.

 Do not attend school unless you have an essential emergency care place, or you are invited onto the premises.

 For queries relating to our Emergency care for critical workers or vulnerable children, to discuss changing emergency care needs or to keep us informed of shift patterns and working hours changes, contact Mr Wilson by email: email@example.com

-For those staying safe at home, we have set up a wide range of home learning resources for children and their families.
-More is added every day and will continue to be so for as long as we are closed.
-These can be accessed on any device which connects to the internet, including mobile phones.
+If children are not attending school, there are a wide range of home learning resources for all children and their families.
+More work and ideas are added for each class every day, and these can be viewed and accessed on any device which connects to the internet, including mobile phones.
 Our online home learning site is available on our website below this message.
-Much of the regularly updated work is delivered through Google Classroom, where staff will set and mark work, as well as keeping in contact with the children about their learning and wellbeing.
+Much of the regularly updated work is delivered through Google Classroom, where staff set and mark work, as well as keeping in regular contact with the children about their learning and wellbeing.
 There are overviews of the work we will cover during this period of homeschooling, and in the event of any return to school, as well as letters from the teaching staff in each year group.
-There is more work than you will need, remember that you don't have to complete everything you can find!
+There is more work than your child will need, so please remember that you don't have to complete everything you can find!
 We recommend only working during school hours during the week, and not during weekends or previously planned school holidays - e.g. Spring Bank Half Term (Week beginning 25th May).
 It is best to have a regular routine if this fits with your needs and you can view an example timetable to help you if you want to.
 There are lots of fun activities to help keep your child engaged during the lockdown, so try some of these together as well as any work.
 Your child does not need to complete everything and should be able to work independently most of the time.
 We all understand how hard it can be when trying to work from home and ensure your children are engaged too.
 Don't be too hard on yourself or your child if this is not always successful, that is the case for us all.
 Don't let the work for children become an additional source of stress or worry at this time.
-Teachers and teaching assistants have contacted all families, and we will continue to contact you regularly to check on how learning is going and to offer support and help.
+Teachers and teaching assistants are keeping in regular contact with all families, and we will check on how learning is going and to offer support and help wherever this is needed.
 We'll also take the chance to check that you and your families are ok.
 If we can help, just ask.

 We will continue to communicate by phone, Text, the school website and our Twitter account.
 Our phone will be answered and we will do everything we are able to do to help and support you and your families.
 I appreciate that this can be a difficult and worrying time for children, staff and our families.
 If you have any further concerns or require any support, please do not hesitate to talk to call the school office on 0121 4641769 or email us on email@example.com.
 I am proud to lead such a superb school - though we are physically apart we remain a close-knit community.
-Throughout this difficult time for our community, you have your part to play in keeping your children and families safe at home.
+Throughout this difficult time for us all, you have your part to play in keeping your children and families safe at home.

 Thank you for your ongoing support, patience and understanding in this difficult time, please stay safe.